What Is Beef or Meat Meal in Dog Food?

 When meat meal is rendered, the meat is intentionally overcooked, and the end product is dried into a concentrated powder known as meat meal.
 Most of the waste material processed from rendering comes from slaughterhouses and can include offal, bones, and fatty tissue.

-It is still debatable how much of the rendering process depletes the nutritional content, but meat meal is nevertheless still a great source of amino acids, fats, and vitamins and minerals.
-It also contains only 5%-7% water which is far more concentrated than fresh meat, which contains about 70% water, and much less meat meal is needed.
-Meat meal is a broad term and means it could come from any animal.
-Beef meal only comes from cattle.
+It is still debatable how much of the rendering process depletes the nutritional content, but meat meal is still a source of amino acids, fats, and minerals.
+It also contains only 5–7% water, which results in a far more concentrated protein product than fresh meat, which contains about 70% water.

 Why Do Manufacturers Use Meat Meal Instead of Real Meat in Dog Food?